GDSL-UL/r_install/docs/04-otherwin.md

 }
 ```

-- Copy the code above by clicking button to the top right of the code chunk which says **Copy to clipboard** when you hover over it.
+- Copy the code above by clicking the button to the top right of the code chunk which says **Copy to clipboard** when you hover over it.

 <img src="figs/chp4/Packages_1.png" width="683" style="display: block; margin: auto;" />